rsyslog/rsyslog/source/compatibility/v8compatibility.rst

 project-provided plugins for full details.
 In this doc, we describe the most important changes from a high level perspective.

-**NOTE: the v8 output module interface is not yet stable.** It is highly likely that additional changes will be made within the next weeks.
-So if you convert a module now, be prepared for additional mandatory changes.

 **Multi-thread awareness required**

 The new engine activates one **worker**\ instance of output actions on